Lipoprotein particles include chylomicrons, VLDL, LDL, and HDL. They transport lipids in plasma to and from tissues. Each particle has:

 VLDLs:

-They are produced in the liver and they carry TGs from liver to peripheral tissue.
+They are produced in the liver and carry TGs from the liver to peripheral tissues.

 Fatty liver occurs when there is an imbalance between hepatic TG synthesis and the secretion of VLDL.